coconut-svsm/cocoon-tpm/storage/src/fs/cocoonfs/cocoonfs-format.md

 #### [Filesystem creation info header]{#sec-mkfsinfo-header}
-As discussed in the introductionary section about [online filesystem creation support](#sec-introduction-online-mkfs), parties not in possession of the root key may mark a storage volume for formatting with a CocoonFS instance upon first use by writing a special filesystem creation info header to its beginning.
+As discussed in the introductionary section about [online filesystem creation support](#sec-introduction-online-mkfs), parties not in possession of the root key may mark a storage volume for formatting with a CocoonFs instance upon first use by writing a special filesystem creation info header to its beginning.
 This header provides all the information required for the actual filesystem creation and is of the following format: